lara-ML2025/Project/README.md

 - How accurate is the LLM classification compared to a smaller manual sample?

 **Approach:**
-- Use film metadata and text-based features (title, overview, keywords) to classify each movie into one of 11 fear categories.
+- Use film metadata (title, overview, keywords) to classify each movie into one of the 11 fear categories.
-- Compare LLM-assigned labels to human-coded subsets for reliability testing.
+- Compare LLM-assigned labels to human-coded subsets for accuracy testing.
 - Analyze how the relative share of each fear type changes across time, region, and potentially gender.
 - Optional focus: restrict the analysis to one country and contextualize findings with specific historical data (e.g., migration, conflict, or economic data).